MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/live-game-binding.md

  To ensure we had absolute confidence in the feature, the feature crew has tested XBL at all stages of using the feature (e.g. Pre, Bounded, Post Bound).
  This test was accomplished using the following parameters:

-**Test Products**

-The below table represents the test products that were created to run the feature through its paces.
-These were designed to maximize the surface area of how XBL is being used by developers today.
--	Primary Game Gen 8 ERA using Stats/Achievements 2013 and latest XDK
--	Primary Game Gen 8 ERA using Stats/Achievements 2017 and latest XDK
--	Secondary Game Gen 8 ERA using Stats/Achievements 2013 latest XDK
--	Secondary Game Gen 8 ERA using Stats/Achievements 2017 latest XDK

 **XBL Features Tested**